Joris Kayembe

-Joris Kayembe Ditu (born 8 August 1994) is a professional footballer who as a winger plays for Belgian First Division A club Genk.
+Joris Kayembe Ditu (born 8 August 1994) is a professional footballer who as a winger plays for Belgian Pro League club Genk.
 Born in Belgium and formerly a Belgium international in a pair of friendly matches, he plays for the DR Congo national team.

 Club career

 Early career

-Born in Brussels, Kayembe started his youth career in Belgium with R.S.D.
-Jette then FC Brussels and Standard Liége.
+Born in Brussels, Kayembe started his youth career in Belgium with RSD Jette then FC Brussels and Standard Liége.

 Porto

 In 2013, he signed for FC Porto.
 Along with some other players of the team, Kayembe was called to the first-team squad to face S.C.
 Olhanense.
 After a very good first season with the B squad he finally made his debut on 4 May 2014, coming as a 46th-minute substitute for Tozé.

 Loan to Arouca

 Kayembe started the 2014–15 season with Porto's first team but appeared mainly in B squad.
 In January 2015, he was loaned to F.C.
 Arouca.